p0/claude-code-prompts/tools/Task.md

 - If you are searching for a specific class definition like "class Foo", use the Glob tool instead, to find the match more quickly
 - If you are searching for code within a specific file or set of 2-3 files, use the Read tool instead of the Agent tool, to find the match more quickly
 - Writing code and running bash commands (use other tools for that)
+- Other tasks that are not related to searching for a keyword or file

 Usage notes:
 1. Launch multiple agents concurrently whenever possible, to maximize performance; to do that, use a single message with multiple tool uses